ronnn-ddr/union_shop/prompt.md

 Create a data model for products in the Union Shop app to replace hardcoded data.
 The main entry point is in [`lib/main.dart`](lib/main.dart ), which sets up a MaterialApp with routes.
 The app has screens like home screen ([`lib/main.dart`](lib/main.dart ) HomeScreen), product page ([`lib/product_page.dart`](lib/product_page.dart )), about page ([`lib/about_page.dart`](lib/about_page.dart )), shop menu page ([`lib/shop_menu_page.dart`](lib/shop_menu_page.dart )), clothing page ([`lib/clothing_page.dart`](lib/clothing_page.dart )), sale page ([`lib/sale_page.dart`](lib/sale_page.dart )), and login page ([`lib/login_page.dart`](lib/login_page.dart )).
 Currently, product data is hardcoded in various places, such as strings and maps in product_page.dart and sale_page.dart.

-Create a Product model class in `lib/models/product.dart` with fields for name, image, price, salePrice (optional for sales), description, material, sizes (list of strings), and collections (list of strings for multiple collections, but can have one).
+Create a Product model class in `lib/models/product.dart` with fields for name, image, price, salePrice (optional for sales), description, material, sizes (list of strings), collections (list of strings for multiple collections, but can have one), and id (string for product ID/slug).
 Make it a data class with appropriate constructors, toString, and equality methods if needed.

 Then, create a list of Product instances in a new file `lib/data/products.dart` or integrate it into `lib/main.dart`, containing sample products like the Rainbow Hoodie and others used in the app.

 Update `lib/product_page.dart` to accept a Product object via ModalRoute arguments instead of hardcoded values, and display the data from the Product instance.
 For pricing, show the salePrice if available, otherwise the price.
+Products should be accessible via routes like `/product/rainbow-hoodie` where the product ID is used in the URL.

 Update `lib/sale_page.dart` to use the list of products from the data file instead of hardcoded maps, and pass the Product object when navigating to ProductPage.
 In the product cards, display Row for prices (salePrice in black if available, price struck-through in grey).